hpi-bp1819-naumann/shift-detector/docs/source/checks/conditional_probabilities.rst

 ``min_confidence``:
-    This parameter expects a float between 0 and 1 and impacts the size of the result. :ref:`conditional_probabilities` only produces rules whose
+    This parameter expects a float between 0 and 1 and impacts the size of the result. :ref:`conditional_probabilities` only considers rules whose
     ``confidence`` exceeds ``min_confidence`` in at least one of the two data sets.

-    The lower you choose ``min_confidence`` the more rules are generated.
+    The lower you choose ``min_confidence`` the more rules are considered.
     The default value is 0.15.
-This means that the conditional probability of a right side given a left side has to be at least 15%.
+This means that the conditional probability of a right side (consequence) given a left side (antecedent) has to be at least 15%.

 ``rule_limit``:
-	This parameter expects an int and controls the maximum number of rules that are printed as a result of executing :ref:`conditional_probabilities`.
+    This parameter expects an int and controls the maximum number of rule clusters that are printed as a result of executing :ref:`conditional_probabilities`.
     The default value is 5.
-This means that the 5 most significant rules are printed.
+This means that the 5 most significant rule clusters are printed.
+    A rule cluster is deemed more significant than another if its main rule has a higher delta support.
+This parameter does not impact the diagram.

 ``min_delta_supports``:
     This parameter expects a float between 0 and 1 and affects the granularity of the comparison of the two data sets.
 Only rules whose support values exhibit an absolute difference of more than ``min_delta_supports`` are considered during computation.
     The default value is 0.05.
+This parameter does not impact the diagram.

 ``min_delta_confidences``:
     This parameter expects a float between 0 and 1 and affects the granularity of the comparison of the two data sets.
 Only rules whose confidence values exhibit an absolute difference of more than ``min_delta_confidences`` are considered during computation.
     The default value is 0.05.
+This parameter does not impact the diagram.

+``number_of_bins``:
+    This parameter affects pre-processing of numerical columns.
+    Numerical columns are binned into ``number_of_bins`` many bins.
+The default value is 50.
+    This means that numerical columns are binned into 50 equal-width bins.

+``number_of_topics``:
+    This parameter affects pre-processing of textual columns.
+    Textual columns are embedded into ``number_of_topics`` topics.
+The default value is 20.

 Please keep in mind that a rule has to satisfy **all** of the requirements above to appear in the result.